Influenza

 What is the difference between the shot and the nasal spray?

 The flu shot is injected into your upper arm.
-It is made from dead (inactivated) influenza virus and cannot give you the flu.
-It is recommended for all people age 6 months or older.
+It is made from dead influenza virus and cannot give you the flu.
+It is recommended for all people age 6 months and older.
 The nasal spray (sprayed into the nose) is made from a weakened live virus that cannot give you the flu.
-The nasal spray can be taken by people ages 2 to 49 who are in good health; it should not be given to women who are pregnant.
+The nasal spray can be taken by people between ages 2 and 49 who are in good health and not pregnant.

 What are the side effects of the flu vaccines?

-Common side effects include soreness, redness, and/or swelling where the shot was given and sometimes headache, fever, nausea, muscle aches, and fatigue.
+Common side effects from flu vaccines include soreness, redness, and/or swelling where the shot was given, and sometimes headache, fever, nausea, muscle aches, and fatigue.

 Besides getting vaccinated, how can people protect themselves from the flu?